FREQUENTLY ASKED QUESTIONS

 Where do your ingredient names come from?

-However, since the INCI nomenclature is specifically for the personal care industry, some ingredients that we use are not on the INCI list.
-Also, and importantly, we have been working with others in our industry on a Consumer Specialty Products Association (CSPA) ingredient dictionary.
-It's designed to help everyone in the household products industry use consistent ingredient naming.
+However, since the INCI nomenclature is specifically for the personal care industry, some ingredients we use are not on the INCI list.
+In those cases, we default to the ingredient dictionary shared by the U.S. household products industry.
+We were part of the industry collaboration through the Consumer Specialty Products Association (CSPA) that determined that nomenclature.

 Why use chemicals at all...why not make products from natural ingredients?

 Keep in mind that all materials are "chemicals" - chemicals are the basic building blocks of everything, including our food, clothing, and the air that we breathe.
 For example, water is a combination of the chemicals hydrogen and oxygen (H2O), and air is a mix of nitrogen, oxygen, carbon dioxide, and other gases.
 Also, there are plenty of chemicals found in nature that are toxic, such as arsenic and cyanide.
 Importantly, sometimes a synthetic ingredient is a better choice for any number of reasons, including sustainability.
-For example, using a natural ingredient that's in short supply, such as sandalwood, could wipe out what's left of it.
-So, using a virtually limitless synthetic material might be more responsible.
+For example, if not harvested sustainably, using a natural ingredient such as palm oil can lead to negative impacts such as deforestation.
+In such cases, using a synthetic substitute might be more responsible.
 SC Johnson does use ingredients found in nature, but only when they meet our own standards.

 What's more important: the chemical or the quantity used?